bountonw/translate/source/misc/1SM17_en.md

 ## {1SM 133.2}

-The time is altogether too full of tokens of the coming conflict to be educating the youth in fun and games. —Letter 46, 1893. {1SM 133.2}
+The time is altogether too full of tokens of the coming conflict to be educating the youth in fun and games. {1SM 133.2}

 ## {1SM 133.3}